afrontend/localtext/README.md

 ## Usage

-  Now you can visit <http://localhost:8080>
+  Now you can visit <http://localhost:8080> or <https://afrontend.github.io/localtext/>

 ## License